lablup/beps/drafts/BEP-1011-MinIO.md

 Before creating a container, the agent lets `s3fs` mount the bucket into the local filesystem and bind-mount it into the container.

-We need to keep track of the references to a specific bucket to prevent duplicate mounts and premature unmounts when there are multiple containers using the same bucket.
+Agent need to keep track of the references to a specific bucket to prevent duplicate mounts and premature unmounts since there could be multiple containers using the same bucket.

-If the reference count to the bucket is zero after a container is destroyed, the agent could unmount the bucket.
+When the reference count to the bucket becomes zero after a container is destroyed, the agent should unmount the bucket.

 # Considerations

-The implementation itself may be relatively simple, but we need to consider various issues such as the following.
+The implementation itself might be relatively simple, but we need to consider various issues such as the following.

 ## Quota scope support